pyrotechnix/neuralNetwork/guide.md

 - MatPlotLib
   - Install with 'pip install matplotlib'
 - PIL
-  - Install with 'pip install pillow
+  - Install with 'pip install pillow'

 ## FONTS USED IN TRAINING
 For a full list of fonts used, please see font_list.txt